elgatosf/streamdeck/README.md

 ```

 > [!IMPORTANT]
-> Stream Deck plug-ins require scaffolding, and it is highly recommended to use the `streamdeck create` CLI command.
+> Stream Deck plugins require scaffolding, and it is highly recommended to use the `streamdeck create` CLI command.

 ## 🌐 Manifest